tlug/tlug.jp/ORGANIZATION.md

 - Work out details of `tlug.jp` → `www.tlug.jp` redirect (see below).
 - Look through the current site logs for incoming deep links that we should consider maintaining.
-- Remove the sample content, noting in the README how to go back to look at it as an example.
-- Move all site content to subdirectories, perhaps with some thought as to the overall site format.
 - Sort out what CSS is used by which parts of the old site (in particular the top page and MediaWiki pages), and consolidate this into a single CSS file or set of files used everywhere in the new site.